Mars-Weather/marsweatherui/README.md

 ### 2. Browser support

-Mars-Weather App supports all major browsers.
+Mars Weather App supports all major browsers.
 Version 1.0 of the application is only intended for large screens (1350 x 1200 or more).

 ### 3. Application main functionalities